Milton Coste

 5. Real Estate Technology

 The rise of proptech (property technology) is changing how real estate transactions are conducted.
-From virtual tours to blockchain transactions, staying abreast of these changes will be crucial for both buyers and sellers.
+From virtual tours to blockchain transactions, staying abreast of these changes matters for both buyers and sellers.

 Conclusion

-If you want to dive deeper into the Queens real estate market or have specific questions, don’t hesitate to reach out.
-I’m here to provide you with the insights and expertise you need to navigate this vibrant borough.
+If you have questions about the Queens real estate market or want to discuss specific neighborhoods, don't hesitate to reach out.
+I'm here to provide the insights and expertise you need to make a confident move in this borough.

 Active Listings